 CHRISTIAN GUIDING ANGELS

-For instance: Let’s just quickly test the popular ‘Christian’ television series, ‘Touched By An Angel.’
+For instance: Let’s quickly test the popular ‘Christian’ television series, ‘Touched By An Angel.’
 In this series, God, or “The Father,” is never identified as the Lord Jesus Christ, (Isa.
-9:6; Rev. 1:6-8,) The Name of Jesus is never mentioned, (unless we missed it completely!) while He Himself stated, “I Am the way, the truth and the light, and no one comes to the Father except through Me,” (Jn.
+9:6; Rev. 1:6-8,) The Name of Jesus is never mentioned, (unless I missed it completely) while Jesus Himself stated, “I Am the Way, the Truth and the Light, and no one comes to the Father except through Me,” (Jn.
 14:6.)
-After all, the Godhead of Jesus Christ, God the Father and the Holy Spirit is One God, (Jn.
+After all, the Godhead of Father, Son, and Holy Spirit is One God, (Col. 2:9; Jn.
 14:8-11; 15:26.)
-Also, the entire context of Scripture mentions only male angels, the “sons of God,” and so we can be certain that female angels do not exist.
+Also, the entire context of Scripture mentions only male angels, the “sons of God,” and so we can know for certain that female angels do not exist.
 When we hear of, or see a ‘female’ angel, it is a demon pretending to be female, not a holy angel of God.
 Through the ages, very few people tried to depict holy angels as females — until lately when angel worship in it’s many forms became rife on a global scale.

 TEST THE SPIRITS TO SEE WHETHER THEY ARE OF GOD

 1 John 4:1-4 guide us by the following rule when it comes to supernatural encounters.
-While humans under the control of demons can say anything, a disembodied evil spirit simply cannot admit that Jesus Christ has come in the flesh, which a holy angel, on the other hand, will be ready and able to confess.
+While humans under the control of demons can say anything, it seems that a disembodied evil spirit simply cannot admit that Jesus Christ has come in the flesh, which a holy angel, on the other hand, will be ready and able to confess.

 Whenever we meet a spirit, then, (whether in the form of a holy angel or a demon pretending to be holy - or even a spirit in the form of the Lord Jesus Christ,) it remains our personal responsibility to test that spirit by asking, "Who are you?"
 Paul also, when confronted by Jesus on the road to Damascus, asked, "Who are you, Lord?"
 In other words, "Are you really God, or sent by God, and how can I know that for sure?"